Many people ask me, "What

 gave me permission to call him and ask any questions that

-emerged while reading.
+were ricocheting around in my brain while reading.
 He was very

-patient with me, becoming my historical guide.
+patient with me, becoming my main historical guide.

-I began encouraging Don
+I encouraged Don

 Griffin to write a book.
 After some consideration, Don